 The City of Boonville has implemented a Tree Grant Program that will make selected trees available to City property owners.
 The trees must be planted on City Rights of Way and other public property.
 The purpose is to replace Street Trees that have been removed as part of our Street Tree Program, or have been lost due to age or storm damage.

 These trees will be made available on an annual basis at no charge to the property owner.
 The City will provide a tree to the property owner that is appropriate for the planting site based upon certain criteria such as width of the tree lawn or overhead obstructions such as power lines.
 The City will make the trees available on a first come first served basis.
 Species of trees will vary from year to year depending on availability.

 To apply for a tree(s), the property owner must fill out a Tree Grant Application and return it to the Parks and Recreation Department.
 The Parks and Recreation Dept. will process the application, inspect the site and determine which tree(s) is appropriate for the location.
 Once the application has been approved, the property owner will be notified and arrangements made for pickup or planting if the property owner is unable to plant the tree.

-The applications are available online or may be picked up at City Hall, 525 E. Spring, City Services Building, 1200 Locust St; or the Parks and Recreation Department, 1221 Eleventh St.
+The applications are available online or may be picked up at City Hall, 401 Main Street, City Services Building, 1200 Locust St; or the Parks and Recreation Department, 1221 Eleventh St.